 Berklee's leadership—comprising executive officers, the Board of Trustees, and Presidential Advisory Council—is committed to creating an inclusive community and a dynamic learning environment.

 The mission of Berklee is to educate, train, and develop students to excel in music as a career.
 Cultivating the musicianship of all our students is the foundation of our curriculum.

 As the times change, Berklee perpetually reinivents itself.
 With input from across the Berklee community, the college has released a vision statement for 2025, to be followed by a series of three-year strategic plans.

 Berklee is more than a collection of numbers, but sometimes numbers can be very illuminating.
 Find out about the ever-changing composition of Berklee.

 Berklee was founded by Lawrence Berk, a veteran arranger and MIT-trained engineer, who wanted to teach contemporary music and provide practical career preparation for the working musician.
 His idea caught fire, and the small teaching studio grew into a sizable school, then college, in just over two decades.

 Berklee College of Music is a nonprofit, coeducational institution of higher learning incorporated under the General Laws of the Commonwealth of Massachusetts.
-The college is accredited by the New England Association of Schools and Colleges and authorized under federal law to enroll nonimmigrant students and to train veterans under the G.I.
+Berklee (inclusive of Berklee College of Music, Boston Conservatory at Berklee, Berklee Online, and Berklee's campus in Valencia, Spain) is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.). and authorized under federal law to enroll nonimmigrant students and to train veterans under the G.I.
 Bill of Rights.